kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 You can maintain **Suppliers** and their **Products**, create **Purchase Orders** with **Line Items**, and assign orders to **Shipments**.

-### Purpose
+## Purpose

 The purpose of building this system is to teach myself more about the technologies used, not to release it as a real product.

-### Technology Stack
+## Technology Stack

-This project is built using ASP.NET Core MVC (v2) and Angular (v4).
-Some of the key libraries used are listed below - refer to each project file and package.json for a full list of dependencies.
+This project is built using ASP.NET Core MVC v2 and Angular v4.
+Some of the key libraries used are listed below - refer to each csproj and package.json files for a full list of dependencies.

 C# libraries: